Board exam standard

 - Accredited B.Arch. or M.Arch = four (4) years education credit;

 - Accredited degree in Civil Engineering = four (4) years education credit; or

 - Any other Bachelor's degree = two (2) years education credit; AND

 Experience Non-LAAB Degree

-For more details, see OAR Chapter 804 Division 10.
+For more details, see Board rules in OAR Chapter 804 Division 10 and Division 20.

 page for more details.

-If the Board’s approval and any subsequent extension expires before you complete all sections of the LARE, you may submit a new application but must include with the application a written explanation of preparation undertaken to facilitate completion of the LARE.
-The Board will not require you to retake sections of the LARE that you passed before the Board approval expired.
+If the Board’s approval and any subsequent extension expires before an exam candidate completes all sections of the LARE, then that candidate may submit a new application to the Board but must include with the application a written explanation of preparation undertaken to facilitate completion of the LARE.
+The Board will not require exam candidates to retake sections of the LARE that were passed before the Board approval expired.

 To register for the exams, upon receiving approval from the Board, go to the CLARB website